amosmzhang/rapidjson/README.md

 # Key concepts

 rapidjson has two types: Container and Doc.
 Container is a generalized value type, and can take on any specific type (int, array, object, etc.).
 Doc is a specialized Container with additional parsing and memory allocation functionality.
 In general, create one Doc, get its Container, and work with that Container.
 Doc is a pointer to C land, and should be freed manually.
+Key values pairs in rapidjson objects are referred to as members.

 # Parsing